 The likelihood as any crisis deepens is the exact opposite of what our readers are asking.

-If the economic crisis worsens down the track, it’s likely more people will in fact be buying gold.
+If an economic crisis worsens down the track, it’s likely more people will in fact be buying gold.
 History shows that the worse a crisis gets, the more people will turn to gold.

 Also when the gold price is rising, it seems to attract more people to buy.
 This seems to be human nature when it comes to purchasing most investments.
 While we like to buy consumer items on sale, we prefer to buy investments when the price is going up!